 The American Benefits Council advocates for employers, connecting public policy and private-sector solutions to shape employee benefits for the evolving global workforce.

-Jim serves on the International Foundation of Employee Benefit Plan’s Government Liaison Committee and on the Association Council of the American Council for Capital Formation.
+Jim serves on the International Foundation of Employee Benefit Plan’s Government Liaison Committee and was the recipient of the 2018 Public Service Award from that organization.
 He is a fellow of the American College of Employee Benefits Counsel and a member of the editorial advisory board of Benefits Quarterly.
-In the international arena, Jim serves as a private sector advisor to the Insurance and Pension Committee of the Paris-based Organization for Economic Cooperation and Development (OECD).
-He was a member of the Center for Strategic and International Studies’ Global Aging Initiative and a founding board member of Americans for Generational Equity (AGE).
+In the global benefits arena, Jim serves as a private sector advisor to the Working Party on Private Pensions of the Paris-based Organization for Economic Cooperation and Development (OECD); and the Council is actively engaged with several international organizations representing the interests of U.S.-based companies operating outside the United States.
 Jim graduated with a degree in bioethics from Tufts University and a law degree from the George Washington University School of Law.

 Lynn Dudley is senior vice president, global retirement and compensation policy, for the American Benefits Council.
 In this role, Lynn directs the Council's advocacy efforts regarding retirement and compensation policy, including defined benefit and defined contribution plans and executive and non-qualified deferred compensation.
 Lynn also coordinates the Council's efforts and outreach in the international arena, including the Benefits Passport informational series.